3D Audio Formats in 2025 — What You Need to Know

 How Stereo Becomes Binaural (HRTF) — 3D Sound on Headphones

-Binaural audio uses a Head-Related Transfer Function (HRTF) to model how your head, torso, and ears shape sound.
-The renderer places virtual sources in 3D, applies ear-specific filtering, and still outputs ordinary left/right.
-It’s stereo on the wire — but your brain reconstructs a 3D scene.
+The sound engine places virtual sounds in 3D, applies the ear function, and still outputs ordinary left/right.
+It’s stereo on your end — but your brain reconstructs a 3D scene.

 Place the sounds